mausumi45/PWC-customer-churn-Analysis/README.md

 This is the third task of PWC virtual internship  and it was provided by call center retention manager .
 Below is the link of Dataset:
 - Link : [Churn-Dataset (1).xlsx](https://github.com/mausumi45/PWC-customer-churn-Analysis/files/10328362/Churn-Dataset.1.xlsx)
 ### Data Preparation :
-I study the data using Excel for a quick preview .
+I studied the data using Excel for a quick preview .
 Then ,i imported the data in PowerBI using Get Data option and transformed the data in Power Query Editor.
+I replaced the values of churn field from 'No' To 'Stayed' and "Yes" to "Churned".